skip to content

 As of January 2023 EAAP offers a new competency-based accreditation scheme.
 The requirements and process is described in the EAAP Handbook for the Endorsement of Aviation Psychologists (AVPSY) and Aviation Human Factors Specialists (AVHFS).
 All members who wish to apply for accreditation are invited to follow the new scheme.

-DOWNLOAD: FULL HANDBOOK
+DOWNLOAD: FULL HANDBOOK, 2ND EDITION

 DOWNLOAD: OVERVIEW - VENN DIAGRAM